sahinidisa/tiympc.github.io/photos.markdown

 **Date**: Saturday, November 12, 2022

 **Description**: See above 🙂.
-Also, peep the fishermen fishing on that small boat!
+Also, peep the fishermen fishing on that small, red boat!

 ![Pittsburgh, Pennsylvania (Shadyside)](/images/shadyside-pittsburgh.jpg)